jahrik/docker-swarm-monitor/PART_02.md

 # Docker Swarm monitoring - part 02 (Fixes, Cadvisor, Pihole, and dashboards galore)

 In [part 01](https://homelab.business/docker-swarm-monitoring-part-01/), I deployed [node exporter](https://github.com/prometheus/node_exporter), [Prometheus](https://github.com/prometheus/prometheus), and [Grafana](https://grafana.com/).
-This time around, I will disclose some of the problems I've run into since then and how I solved them.
+This time around, I will touch on some of the problems I've run into since then and how I solved them.
 I'll tack on another monitoring tool to the stack, [Cadvisor](https://github.com/google/cadvisor).
 Finally, I'll forward [Pi-Hole](https://pi-hole.net/) metrics to a Grafana dashboard.

 Since part 01, I have added enough to [deploy this to Docker Swarm](https://github.com/jahrik/docker-swarm-monitor/blob/master/monitor/templates/monitor-stack.yml.j2) using a [Jenkins pipeline](https://github.com/jahrik/docker-swarm-monitor/blob/master/Jenkinsfile) and [Ansible playbook](https://github.com/jahrik/docker-swarm-monitor/blob/master/playbook.yml).
 This workflow lets me push my changes to github, have Jenkins handle building and testing, then push configuration and deploy to Docker Swarm with Ansible AWX.
 There is a [write-up on doing the same thing with an Ark server](https://homelab.business/ark-jenkins-ansible-swarm/), if you need more information on how all those pieces fit together.